ReCoRe: Regularized Contrastive Representation Learning of World Model: Experiments

 We have tested our proposed ReCoRe on random \textit{PointGoal} navigation tasks of the iGibson 1.0 environment \cite{igibson1-shen21} for OoD generalization.
 The iGibson dataset contains 15 floor scenes with 108 rooms.
 The scenes are replicas of real-world homes with artist designed textures and materials.
 RGB, depth and task related observation (\ie goal location, current location, and linear and angular velocities of the robot) are used.
 We emphasize, depth is only used during training.
-Actions includes rotation in radians and forward distance in meters for the TurtleBot.
-We split iGibson for OoD generalization, as we choose five scenes for training and tested on the held-out three scenes.
-We also held-out visual textures for all object classes.
+Actions include rotation in radians and forward distance in meters for the TurtleBot.
+We split iGibson for OoD generalization, as we chose five scenes for training and tested on the held-out three scenes.
+We also held out visual textures for all object classes.
 The details are provided in the appendix.

-We report the average SR and SPL on the held-out data in the Table \ref{tbl:igibson1-results} after three training runs with random seeds.
+We report the average SR and SPL on the held-out data in Table \ref{tbl:igibson1-results} after three training runs with random seeds.
 Our proposed ReCoRe outperforms state-of-the-art model-based RL method DreamerV2 and model-free methods RAD and CURL on 100k and 500k interactive steps.
 Since DreamerV2 is natively not trained with \textit{data augmentation} (DA), we include DreamerV2 + DA in our evaluation to show a fair comparison as all other methods contain DA inherently.
-We furthermore, include transformer backed MWM and language guided foundation model DV2+ G DINO Nevertheless, the proposed ReCoRe still outperforms the competitors through the invariant features learning technique with \textit{contrastive loss} (CL) and \textit{regularization in the form of invariant auxiliary task} (D).
+We furthermore include transformer backed MWM and language guided foundation model DV2~ +~G~DINO.
+Nevertheless, the proposed ReCoRe still outperforms the competitors through the invariant features learning technique with \textit{contrastive loss} (CL) and \textit{regularization in the form of invariant auxiliary task} (D).
 Further, our results show that data augmentation can also improve model-based RL, which was previously shown only for model-free RL methods \cite{data-aug-laskin20}.